The Voice (Australian TV series): Knockout and battle rounds

 In season 11, a new round was introduced, the Callbacks.
 Coaches will reduce their teams from twelve artists to six, consisting of five artists and one Battles Pass artist.
 Some artists will be required to perform their blind audition songs, while others will perform during the sing-offs (with coaches choosing a theme, similar to the knockout round in seasons 6 to 8), or they may need to do both.
 Coaches have the flexibility to advance one, two, or all of their artists in the group, as long as they save at least five of them.
 Next come the battles, where coaches will pair six artists, comprising five from the Callbacks and one Battles Pass artist.
 The same rules in the battles applied, with only one from each pair to advance, however, there are no saves available.
 The artists who win their battles will progress to the Singoffs.
 Following the battles, coaches will choose one artist from the winning battle artists to advance directly to the semi-finals, while the remaining artists will need to perform another song, with only one of them advancing.

 The Callbacks were slightly changed in season 12.
 Coaches are required to organize their artists into four groups, with each group consisting of three artists.
 The coaches gave a theme for each of the groups (similar to the singoffs in season 11).
-In each group, one will go straight to the battles, one will be eliminated, and one will be going to the Ultimate Callbacks for a final cut decision before the battles (a format similar with the showdowns in season 3).
+In each group, one will go straight to the battles, one will be eliminated, and one will be going to the Ultimate Callbacks for a final cut decision before the battles (a format similar to the showdowns in season 3).
 During the Ultimate Callbacks, coaches create two groups, each comprising two artists who didn't advance from the callbacks or get eliminated.
 In a make-or-break sing off, one artist from each group will advance to the battles, while the other will be eliminated.
 The same battle and sing-off rules last season were applied this season.

 In season 13, there were no more Callback rounds.